TimothyElems/Puffin/README.md

 ## 🎯 Project Goals

-Puffin was built to achieve fluency in Go over a weekend, focusing on:
+Puffin was built to achieve fluency in Rust over a weekend, focusing on:
-- Go syntax, error handling, and idiomatic patterns
+- Rust syntax, ownership, borrowing, and lifetimes
-- Concurrency with goroutines, channels, and `sync.Mutex`
+- Async/await with Tokio runtime
-- TCP networking using the `net` package
+- TCP networking using `tokio::net`
+- Fearless concurrency with Arc, Mutex, and RwLock
 - Basic distributed systems concepts like leader-follower replication
-- Standard library usage (`encoding/json`, `os`, `flag`, `log`)
+- Error handling with Result and custom error types
+- Serialization with serde

-This project aligns with low-level, networking, and distributed systems roles, showcasing practical skills in Go for building networked applications.
+This project aligns with low-level, networking, and distributed systems roles, showcasing practical skills in Rust for building networked applications.

 ## 📋 Prerequisites

-- **Go**: Version 1.18 or later ([download from go.dev](https://go.dev))
+- **Rust**: Version 1.75 or later ([install from rustup.rs](https://rustup.rs))
 - **Tools**: Terminal and optional tools like `telnet` or `nc` (netcat) for manual testing
 - **OS**: Tested on Linux/macOS; should work on Windows with minor adjustments